Covid 19 coronavirus: Light relief? Truckies say they can use public toilets; service stations say 'no'

-New Zealand's truckies say they have finally been given some relief in their battle to find a toilet as they wrack up 14-hour days transporting essential goods to keep the country running.
+New Zealand's truckies say they have finally been given some relief in their battle to find a toilet as they rack up 14-hour days transporting essential goods to keep the country running.

-Road Transport Forum boss Nick Leggett today told the Herald he was informed by Civil Defence Stuart-Black on Friday that they would get councils operating public toilets on key freight routes to open them for drivers.
-The same directive was to be issued to service stations.
+Road Transport Forum boss Nick Leggett today said Civil Defence Emergency Management director Sarah Stuart-Black told him on Friday it would get councils operating public toilets on key freight routes to open them for drivers.

-"At the same time there was also a directive from Government for service stations to open their facilities to essential workers that sell food, but not coffee at this stage.
+"At the same time there was also a directive from Government for service stations to open their facilities to essential workers [to] sell food, but not coffee at this stage.

 "I assume that will be at the discretion of service stations and whether they decide to do that."

-However, service stations who have responded to questions from the Herald today say they don't have any plans to open any of their facilities to truck drivers as it was only a "request" and not a mandate.
+However, service stations who have responded to questions from the Herald today say they don't have any plans to open any of their facilities to truck drivers because it was only a "request" and not a mandate.

+A spokesperson for the Covid-19 national response team said the Department of Internal Affairs and New Zealand Society of Local Government Management [SOLGM ] updated their advice to councils on March 27, advising them to close public toilets, "unless deemed necessary for specific reasons - servicing key public transport and service routes, and essential workers.

+"Councils looking to keep their public toilets open were advised to follow best-practice hygiene and PPE standards and guidance was provided."

 The issue was discovered on Thursday, the first day of the country's four-week minimum lockdown, when truck drivers found the doors closed at all public toilets.